Have something to say?

 On the servers metadata we can choose “what is installed here”, which allows for a limited set of services with icons.
 I would like to: A) be able to add my own icon (perhaps a png or ico file or whatever you would deem adequate, could even be a more well packed library of icons) B) Provide my own “string”, that is, the name of “what is installed here” For example - there is no “WireGuard”, which is a pretty common service.
 Or “MailCow”.
 Or “else”.
 Like… what if my own CMS is installed there?
 Or a AspirePress Cloud instance?
 It would be really awesome (but of course no showstopper if not) to have more control over what is shown and addable there.
 Thanks!

-Beda Schmid About 1 month ago
+Beda Schmid 8 months ago

 1